dmontaner/install_and_config_linux/git.md

     git config --global user.name "dmontaner"
     git config --global core.editor emacs

 This will create the file `.gitconfig` which may be edited to change global settings.

+To let the shell cache the password:

+    git config --global credential.helper 'cache --timeout=300'

 Git GUI
 =======